webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 The only remaining problem is that the graphic doesn't actually ''do'' anything.
 We want to make the eyes to ''move''.

-In a few marginal cases, you can use CSS techniques to animate numeric and color properties that apply to SVG.
+In many cases, you can use CSS techniques to animate numeric and color properties that apply to SVG.
 For example, here's a way to gradually change the eye color, by toggling between the gradient color stops' ''blue'' and ''brown'' classes:

 <syntaxhighlight lang="css">
  .blue  { stop-color   : lightblue; }